DanielSjtea/Kattis/README.md

-This Repository contains the solutions to all the Kattis problems I have finished so far From NUS CS2040 SpTerm
+This Repository contains the solutions to all the Kattis problems I have finished so far.

+From NUS CS2040 SpTerm & other randoms

 For any inquiries or questions, feel free to email me at needed20@hotmail.com